 Halloween falls annually on October 31st.
 It marks one of two great seasonal turning points of the year.
 It is largely a northern hemisphere festival, so it celebrates the changing of summer to winter.
 The other significant turning point is May Day, where the promise of summer is enjoyed.

 In recognizing the return of winter Halloween marks a time of darkness, death and chaos.
-Halloween is the celebration of darkness that seduces those who are in the light to celebrate it too.
+Halloween is a celebration of darkness that seduces those who are in the light to celebrate it too.

 Originally Halloween was an ancient Celtic fire festival of the dead.
-There were four of these fire festivals annually.
+There were four annually:

 - Imbolc - January 31st

 These fire festivals began with bone-fires, where bones where used as kindling.
 (Hence the term bonfire.)
 From the bonfire a torch was lit and taken to each home to burn continuously for a year.
 At year's end the old one was extinguished and a new one lit to mark the New Year.